U.S. nuclear plants are proving that age is really just a number.

 Florida Power and Light’s Turkey Point Units 3 and 4 became the first reactors cleared by the NRC to operate for up to 80 years.

 The NRC also approved Exelon's Peach Bottom Units 2 and 3 and Dominion's Surry Units 1 and 2.
 Several other utilities, including Duke Energy, have announced plans to apply.
 Xcel Energy is also considering an extension.

 To date, 20 reactors, representing more than a fifth of the nation’s fleet, are planning or intending to operate up to 80 years.
 More are expected to apply in the future as they get closer to the end of their operating licenses.

 Why It’s Important

-Despite this performance, 9 reactors have retired before their licenses expired since 2013 due to challenging market conditions, and an additional 6 units are slated to retire by 2025.
+Despite this performance, 12 reactors have retired since 2013 due to challenging market conditions, and an additional 7 units are slated to shut down by 2025.